SUMITDHAKAD0/docker_ollama_fastapi/README.md

-# Setuo Docker with Ollama and FastAPI
+# Setup Docker with Ollama and FastAPI

 ## STEPS TO RUN